plaid/support/changelog/14-01-28-Sandboxing.md

 (Applicable on Bank of America)
 ```
 {
-  type: "questions",
+  "type": "questions",
-  mfa: [{ "question": "What is your mother's maiden name?" }]
+  "mfa": [{ "question": "What is your mother's maiden name?" }]
-  access_token: "xxxxx"
+  "access_token": "xxxxx"
 }
 ```